for a new surrealist theatre

 We would rather adopt an epistomological approach; starting with a phenomenology of our existence and how we influence and react to the seemingly invisible forces surrounding and shaping us.
-Is this a purpose of art itself?
+We ponder if this is a purpose of art itself?

 Our theatre must be phenomenological